 Base metal (brass or copper) covered by sheets of gold using a mechanical bonding process.
-Gold content is 5% or 1/20 of the total weight; generally 14k gold.
+Gold content is 5% or 1/20 of the total weight.
 It is hard wearing and with reasonable care, will not peel or flake.
 Should last as long as solid 14k gold jewelry.
 Also known as rolled gold.

-For those of you who regularly wear jewelry, keeping your jewelry clean and looking like new requires a little time and a little effort.
+For those of you who regularly wear jewelry, keeping your jewelry clean and looking like new requires a little bit of time and a little bit of effort.

 Here are some general guidelines that may help:

-• Remove Your Jewelry Before Bathing Remove all jewelry before showering or doing any sort of cleaning.
+• Remove all jewelry before showering or doing any sort of cleaning.
 Soap can cause a film to form, making your jewelry appear dull, dingy and aged.

-• Jewelry Polishing Cloths Produce the Best Results Use a jewelry polishing cloth on silver, gold, copper or brass for the best result.
+• Use a jewelry polishing cloth on silver, gold, copper or brass for the best result.
 Using a tissue or paper towel can cause scratches because of the wood fibers in these products.

-• Clean Your Jewelry with Care Cleaning your own jewelry regularly will help keep it looking good… But be careful.
+• Cleaning your own jewelry regularly will help keep it looking like new.
 You can purchase commercial cleaners from a jeweler or make a cleaning a solution yourself.
 Rubbing alcohol can work wonders.
-Bleach can literally destroy jewelry, so avoid it at all costs.
+Bleach will literally destroy jewelry, so avoid it at all costs.

-• Use Warm Water to Clean Jewelry Using warm water is best when cleaning your own jewelry.
-Hot water can cause a reaction with the cleaning fluids resulting in discoloration.
+• Using warm water is best when cleaning your jewelry.
+Hot water can cause a reaction with the cleaning fluids, resulting in discoloration.
 Sterling silver in particular.
 Should this occur, this can be remedied by applying a tarnish remover and buffing out the discoloration.

-• Avoid Cleaning Damaged Jewelry Do not clean any jewelry that is damaged, cracked or broken, since the additional handling is likely to worsen the damage.
+• Do not clean jewelry that is damaged, cracked or broken, since the additional handling is likely to worsen the damage.
 If you find that a piece of jewelry is damaged, it should be set aside for repair as soon as possible.

-• Inspect Your Jewelry Regularly Just like all things, an ounce of prevention is worth a pound of cure.
+• Just like all things, an ounce of prevention is worth a pound of cure.
 When having your jewelry professionally cleaned, it's a good idea to have each item checked and inspected for any possible problems.
 Addressing signs of damage or loose gemstones will prevent any further damage or loss and keep all of your pieces in excellent shape for years.